gisaia/ARLAS-proc/CONTRIBUTING.md

 You will need to fork the main ARLAS-proc repository and clone it to your local machine.
 See [github help page](https://help.github.com/articles/fork-a-repo) for help.

+#### Code formatting

+The scala code in ARLAS-proc project is formatted using [Scalafmt](https://scalameta.org/scalafmt/) which easily formats the code `on save`.
+This tool uses a special configuration file [.scalafmt.conf](.scalafmt.conf)

 #### Submitting your changes

 When your code is ready, you will have to: